Finesse/MicroDB/README.md

 * No silly query builder, only a good old SQL.
 * Very light, no external dependencies.
   It required only the [PDO extension](http://php.net/manual/en/book.pdo.php) which is available by default in most of servers.
-* Database object is delivered explicitly, not throw a static class.
+* Database object is delivered explicitly, not through a static class.
 * Exceptions on errors.

 You can combine it with a third-party SQL query builder to rock the database.
 Examples of suitable query builders: